Prague Casinos and Other Options for Gambling

 Herna Bars are the places that have the lights on after everybody else has closed and gone to bed.
 They will have a large sign outside saying “Non-Stop” and its probable that you will not be able to see in through the window.
 Many of them are used by people working at night as they (I’ve used them myself) will be selling food like pizza and burgers.
 Inside you’ll find two or three slot machines.
 These places can acquire a pretty good reputation even providing places for Police officers to stop for a break.
 Conversely they can attract the worst of the city.
 Either way I would not want to be winning cash in a Herna Bar in the early hours of the morning.
 If you want to do your gambling in safety then its off to the Prague casinos.

 There are at least 20 casinos of various standards in the city.
 Most are Non-Stop but may only get a good atmosphere after 10pm (this seems to be when the service picks up as well).
-Drinks will be available but alcohol may only be “free” if you are seen to be a good customer i.e. losing.
-In hotel casinos food will be available in restaurant hours.
+The law in Czech prohibits complimentary food or drink.
 After 11pm you’ll need to be in a hotel that does room service to get anything decent to eat.
 All of the Prague casinos mentioned on this page allow free entry if you can show your passport or Schengen ID card.
 I’ve picked a few places to play casino games below only because they are good examples and offer the enjoyable atmosphere people are looking for.
 They all feature everything an experienced or a novice gambler would be interested in.
 A wide variety of slot machines, as well as extensive table games, like roulette and blackjack.
 If you’re new to these games, you can get a good feel for them by trying out the online versions of popular casino games at sites like this.
 These games are just like the live versions and you can play any of them or some poker games online to get comfortable playing before you hit the live casinos.
 For the Texas Hold ’em fanatic, the Prague casinos listed below all offer high end poker games.

 Probably the most famous of the Prague casinos and located next to the Ambassador Hotel on Wenceslas Square.
 I think its also a good place for beginners to go first.
 For a start their webpage is one of the few that tell you what type of slot machines they have, the rules of the games that they play and offers a couple of “beginner packages”.
 During the evening (8pm-10pm) they offer a “just for fun” option where you can learn the rules and play some games for free (of course you won’t win anything) but at least you’ll find out when you can “double down” and how to win at Blackjack without actually having a black jack.
 There’s no dress code (within reason).
 Nearest metro is Mustek. www.vipcasinoprague.com

 Seems to be the most popular of the central Prague casinos (Na Prikope 27).
 Against the house games like pontoon, blackjack, American roulette and Texas Hold’em.
 Every night after 8pm is a cash poker game.
 They publish their buy-in costs online.
-Drinks are free while you are playing here.
 Cash is exchanged for chips and although they accept Czech Korun and Euros, you’ll get a better exchange rate playing in the local currency.
 Dress code is pretty light but, no trainers or shorts.
 Nearest metro is Namesti Republiky or Mustek. www.casinobanco.cz

 One of the newer places in Prague located inside the Marriott Hotel.
 It’s not Non-stop but opens from 3pm until 4am or 5am depending on the day.
 All the usual tables for blackjack and poker etc. Its a little bit outside the Old Town at V Celnici 10 (100 metres from Namesti Republiky).
 This is the best option for combining dinner with your gambling.
-Either A La Carte service or a complimentary buffet in the evening.
+A La Carte service available.
 The casino accepts Korun, Euros and Dollars.
 Dress code is Casual but no shorts or trainers.
 Nearest metro is Namesti Republiky.

 The name is a throwback to when this was the Hotel Atrium.
 Now it is the Hilton Hotel Prague.
 Poker, Blackjack, Roulette and slots draws most of the crowd.
 I know two people who stayed at the Hilton or a nearby hotel just for a weekend of playing casino here.
-Opens 2pm to 6am and from 9pm there is an open buffet.
-Alcohol (beer) is free for players.
+Opens 2pm to 6am.
 Dress code is “Casual” i.e. no shorts or trainers.
 You can use Euros or Korun but at the time of writing, not Dollars.
 Note this is at the original Prague Hilton and NOT the “Hilton Old Town” (to avoid taxi issues).
 Nearest metro is Florenc. www.casino-atrium.com

 My last choice for experts is the Prague casino at the Hotel President.
 All the usual games plus Caribbean poker.
 Players will know that usually you play poker against players.
 Caribbean is 5-card stud played against the house.
 Accepts Czech Korun and Euros.
 Opens from 6pm until 4am-5am depending on the day.
 Dress code is SMART i.e. no Jeans, T-shirts or trainers.
 I have to say again that I don’t believe that this is a place for beginners.
 Pace is fast and efficient so certainly for experienced players.
 Located on the riverfront at Marie Curieovych 100 (just along from the Hotel Intercontinental).